© Marcel Burkhardt

 - The current list of bird species in Switzerland and their systematic order according to the “Handbook of the Birds of the World” can be downloaded here (including an Excel version).

 - The ID bulletins provided by the information service (in German and French) and the Chronique ornithologique romande published by Nos Oiseaux (in French) offer syntheses of migration activity.

 - Occurrences of rare and unusual species in Switzerland are summarised in the annual reports of the Swiss RC.

 - Our recording platform www.ornitho.ch provides information on the occurrence of migrants and their duration of stay in Switzerland and neighbouring regions.

-- The related app “NaturaList” (for Android devices) is available in the Google Play Store.
+- The related app “NaturaList” (for Android devices) is available in the Google Play Store and in the App Store.
 Instructions can be found here.

 - www.migraction.net and www.trektellen.nl give the results from places where actively migrating birds are being counted.